ChrisMurphy14/Unity-Retro3D-Shader-Pack/README.md

 	- Scalable dithering which comes with a set of supplied dither patterns as well as the option to use your own
 - Demonstration scene showcasing the practical use of each shader with example materials and post-processing profile
 - Licensed under the Creative Commons - Attribution Share-Alike license, which means that the pack itself can be freely shared and adapted as long as proper attribution is given and it remains under the same licensing terms

-This repo contains the source project used to build the shader pack - visit https://leakyfingers.itch.io/retro-3d-shader-pack-for-unity to download the pack in .unitypackage format as well as the demo scene executable.